Shakti045/task-app/README.md

     ```
 1. Open the project in your browser at [`http://localhost:5173`](http://localhost:5173) to view the project.

-1.Demo Link For The Application
+Demo Link For The Application
 ```sh
     https://harmonious-cassata-fd21ba.netlify.app/
 ```